l192721/FAST-NU-Projects/README.md

 ### 13. SQL Assignments
 - Collection of SQL assignments and solutions.

+### 14. University Faculty Information Scraping using Python
+- Scraping Information of Faculty members of different campuses of a university and storing in csv files.

 ## Usage:
 - Explore each project folder for specific instructions and details.